tsweet77/repeater-max/README.md

 Please see the Example .cpp files for the basics of Multiplying Intention in memory, and to a file.

-To edit code I recommend Geany.
+To edit code I recommend Visual Studio Code.

 To format the code, and beautify it, I recommend clang-format.